kwunh/vive_teleoperation/README.md

 # Baxter Teleoperation system using HTC Vive

-A Baxter teleoperation system that runs on a single Linux Ubuntu (16.04) machine
+A Baxter teleoperation system that runs on a single Linux Ubuntu (16.04) machine.
+An example of this system being demonstrated is available <a href="https://www.youtube.com/watch?v=3GzbZMFeiFI">here</a>

 ## Getting Started
 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.